GSA/idmanagement.gov/_playbooks/playbook-idfraud.md

 **Analyst Task - Determine if presented image is generated or manipulated; localize the manipulation if present**

-Algorithms, such as those displayed in the DARPA SemaFor program prototype user interface depicted below, analyze the image and provide a finding of “Likely Manipulated,” along with detailed information to assist the analyst in making a judgement on a particular piece of media, in this case a generated image.
+Algorithms, such as those displayed in the DARPA SemaFor program prototype user interface depicted below, analyze the image and provide a finding of “Likely Manipulated,” along with detailed information to assist the analyst in making a judgment on a particular piece of media, in this case a generated image.

 **Figure 2 - Image**